 This salsa gets its spiciness from jalapeño peppers.
 If want less spice, use fewer jalapeños and make sure you don't add the seeds.
 The salsa will appear kind of spicer when warm than when it's been chilled.
 Keep that in mind when taste-testing.

 Salt to your preference.
 You can always add more but can't take it away!
-I recommend adding half the amount listed, taste, and then adding more.
+I recommend adding half the amount listed, tasting, and then adding more.
 The same goes with lime juice, add 1 lime and then taste.
 If you need more, add the other lime.

 Serve the Chipotle-style green chili salsa on tacos, quesadillas, burritos, burrito bowls, or as a dip for corn chips!
 You can even use this as an enchilada salsa to make salsa verde enchiladas (yum!) or Chilaquiles Verdes or over nachos.
 The options are endless!